artainmo/web-development/backend/NestJS/README.md

 * routes can be excluded in .excude()
 * multiple middleware can be specified: `consumer.apply(cors(), helmet(), logger)`
 * Middleware for the whole application is also possible with .use()

-## Launch NestJS application

-`npm run start:dev` can be used to launch the application in watch mode, watch meaning each time a change is made in the code the app relaunches accordingly.